alvina-gakhokidze/alvina-gakhokidze.github.io/_posts/2021-02-01-Project-Films-in-a-Flash.md

 ### The Ugly Code

 Our first script will collect the data that the Arduino code prints on the serial monitor.
 Because the Arduino code prints the R G B values on one line, we will put each line into a list of its own with 3 entries (called temp_list)- one for each colour value.
 These small lists will be put into one large list, which I’ve named the rgb_list.
-The following site explains how to read the serial monitor through python: https://problemsolvingwithpython.com/11-Python-and-External-Hardware/11.04-Reading-a-Sensor-with-Python/.
+The following site explains how to read the serial monitor through python: [Reading the Serial Monitor](https://problemsolvingwithpython.com/11-Python-and-External-Hardware/11.04-Reading-a-Sensor-with-Python/).

 The code below already follows these steps.